 e.g. -timing stimesB_*.1D Use this option to specify a list of stimulus timing files.
 The user cannot modify this data, but can display the overall ISI statistics from it.
 Options that pertain to this timing list include: -multi_show_isi_stats -multi_show_timing_ele -multi_stim_dur -run_len -write_all_rest_times

-e.g. -multi_timing_3col_tsv sing_weather_run*.tsv e.g. -multi_timing_3col_tsv tones.tsv Tab separated value (TSV) files, as one might find in OpenFMRI data, are formatted with a possible header line and 3 tab-separated columns: onset duration stim_class Timing for all event classes is contained in a single file, per run.
+** this option was previously called -multi_timing_3col_tsv (both work) e.g. -multi_timing_ncol_tsv sing_weather_run*.tsv e.g. -multi_timing_ncol_tsv tones.tsv Tab separated value (TSV) files, as one might find in OpenFMRI data, are formatted with a possible header line and 3 tab-separated columns: onset duration stim_class Timing for all event classes is contained in a single file, per run.

 Show the minimum, mean, maximum and standard deviation of the list of all event durations, for each timing element.